 - 1. Any applicant owing a current or previous landlord money for rent or damages will be denied residency. - 2.
-Any applicant with an eviction filing resulting in a judgement within the last 2 years will be denied residency definite record the applicant withheld information in bad faith.
+Any applicant with an eviction filing resulting in a judgement within the last 2 years will be denied residency

 Applicants will not be denied for the following.